sandpiper-framework/sandpiper/setup/platforms/windows.md

 (4) **Install Scoop (package manager)**

-This is an optional step.
-We use this package manager to install `task` (and 7zip, nodejs and yarn on new machines).
-But you could simply download the correct Task binary from the project's [release page](https://github.com/go-task/task/releases) and add to your PATH.
+Scoop provides an easy way to install `task`.
+You could also just download the correct Task binary from its [release page](https://github.com/go-task/task/releases) and add to your PATH.
 If you take that approach, skip this step and the next one.
+(Scoop can also be used to install other common utilities like 7zip, nodejs and yarn.)

 To install Scoop, open a [PowerShell](https://docs.microsoft.com/en-us/powershell/) window and execute: